Babri Masjid: Architectural style

 The architecture of the mosque is completely a replica of the mosques in the Delhi Sultanate.
 Babri was an important mosque of a distinct style, preserved mainly in architecture, developed after the Delhi Sultanate was established, seen also in the Babari Mosque in the southern suburb of the walled city of Gaur, and the Jamali Kamili Mosque built by Sher Shah Suri.
 This was the forerunner of the Mughal architecture style adopted by Akbar.

 Acoustics

 "A whisper from the Babri Masjid mihrab could be heard clearly at the other end, 200 feet [60 m] away and through the length and breadth of the central court" according to Graham Pickford, architect to Lord William Bentinck (1828–33).
 The mosque's acoustics were mentioned by him in his book Historic Structures of Oudhe where he says "for a 16th-century building the deployment and projection of voice from the pulpit is considerably advanced, the unique deployment of sound in this structure will astonish the visitor".

-Modern architects have attributed this intriguing acoustic feature to a large recess in the wall of the mihrab and several recesses in the surrounding walls which functioned as resonators; this design helped everyone to hear the speaker at the mihrab.
-The sandstone used in building the Babri Mosque also had resonant qualities which contributed to the unique acoustics.

-Ventilation

-The Babri mosque's Tughluquid style integrated other design components and techniques, such as air cooling systems disguised as Islamic architectural elements like arches, vaults and domes.
-In the Babri Masjid a passive environmental control system comprised the high ceiling, domes, and six large grille windows.
-The system helped keep the interior cool by allowing natural ventilation as well as daylight.